PCI is an independent, self-funded organization, and creates and manages security standards for card payments.

 UL is accredited to perform all approval programs:

-- PTS (PIN Transaction Security) point-of-interaction devices and HSM.
+- PCI PTS (PIN Transaction Security) point-of-interaction devices and HSM.
 It applies to both PIN and non-PIN devices with cryptographic processes to protect the PIN and other sensitive data.
 SRED is for cardholder data.